Extended-Thunder/send-later/index.md

 Thunderbird assigns numerical identifiers to accounts and identities;
 these numerical identifiers are what gets put into the hidden settings in the draft message.
-You can see these identifiers by looking in your prefs.js file (Help \| Troubleshooting Information, click on the button to open your profile directory, and load the file "prefs.js" in that directory into a text editor) for lines containing "mail.identity.id" and "mail.account.account".
+You can see these identifiers by looking in your `prefs.js` file (`Help > Troubleshooting Information`, click on the button to open your profile directory, and load the file "`prefs.js`" in that directory into a text editor) for lines containing "`mail.identity.id`" and "`mail.account.account`".

 When you only use Thunderbird on one machine, you never have to worry about what those hidden identifiers are.
 However, when you try to share